fafafariba/reservation_quote/README.md

 This tool will be used by the Sonder customer support to enter reservations that they take by phone and by email.

-Your object is to build the form by which our team will log the booking, and the software that will compute the price.
+Your objective is to build the form by which our team will log the booking, and the software that will compute the price.

 ## Requirements